karthiknish/jobloom/SETUP.md

 For issues and questions:
 - Check the troubleshooting section
-- Review the Convex and Clerk documentation
+- Review Firebase Auth and Firestore documentation
 - Open an issue in the repository